 Consider a synthetic alternative

-You might consider switching to a psilocybin pro drug like for ACCO DMT.
+You might consider switching to a psilocybin pro drug like 4-AcO-DMT.
 A couple of users said they swear by this so it might be worth a shot.

 “I recommend try switching to one of the psilocin prodrugs such as 4-AcO-DMT.
 I actually prefer using 4-AcO than shrooms since dosage and potency is much more consistent, and it doesn’t make me nauseous at all (none of the toxins contained in normal shrooms)”